fanzhanglab/AtRiskRA_SingleCell/README.md

 Rheumatoid arthritis (RA) is a systemic autoimmune disease with currently no universally highly effective prevention strategies.
 Identifying pathogenic immune phenotypes in ‘At-Risk’ populations prior to clinical disease onset is crucial to establishing effective prevention strategies.

 Here, we applied mass cytometry to deeply characterize the immunophenotypes in blood from At-Risk individuals identified through the presence of serum antibodies to citrullinated protein antigens (ACPA) and/or first-degree relative (FDR) status, as compared to established RA, and healthy controls enrolled from the SERA (Studies of the Etiologies of Rheumatoid Arthritis) and the AMP RA/SLE (Accelerating Medicines Partnership Rheumatoid Arthritis/Systemic Lupus Erythematosus).
+This Github Repo includes the source code for the analyses involved in this study.

 - We systematically identified activated lymphocyte phenotypes in At-Risk individuals, along with immunophenotypic differences between different At-Risk subpopulations.